Bangladesh Film Certification Board: Predecessor

 The Bangladesh Film Censor Board was set up in 1977 following the framing of Bangladesh Censorship of Film Rules.
 The agency is responsible for the censorship of locally produced movies and foreign imports, and acts as the registrar of film clubs in Bangladesh.
-Martuza Ahmed, the secretary of the Ministry of Information, is the ex-officio chairman of the board.
+Martuza Ahmed, the secretary of the Ministry of Information, was the ex-officio chairman of the board.

 In 2015, the board blocked My Bicycle directed by Aung Rakhine, the first film in the Chakma language (a minority language) in Bangladesh.
 It also blocked a movie about the Rana Plaza building collapse in which more than a thousand garment workers died.
 Another movie was banned in which the villain wore a Mujib coat, a style associated with the founding president of Bangladesh, Sheikh Mujib.

 Administratively, the Film Censor Board operated under the supervision of a chairman, who oversaw a vice-chairman, a secretary, and six directors.

 In 2024, the Film Censor Board was abolished based on demands from filmmakers, and in its place, the Certification Board was established.
 It consists of 15 members chaired by the Secretary of the Ministry of Information and Broadcasting.